axismaps/axis-jekyll/_guides/what-are-maps.md

 Broadly, maps fall into two categories:

-**Reference maps** emphasize the **location** of spatial phenomena, such a countries, cities, rivers, etc. Chances are the maps you use most in your daily life are reference maps—street maps (e.g., Google Maps) that help you see _where things are_.
+**Reference maps** emphasize the **location** of spatial phenomena, such countries, cities, rivers, etc. Chances are the maps you use most in your daily life are reference maps—street maps (e.g., Google Maps) that help you see _where things are_.
 Other common reference maps emphasize physical landscapes—think topographic maps or maps of a national park.

 [reference map image]